sehmaschine/django-grappelli/docs/djangoissues.rst

 The App Index
 -------------

 Again, which customer/editor is interested in your apps?
-Noone.
+Noone (in our opinion).

 Related Lookups
 ----------------